 Figure 8.
-Total MMEs dispensed in 2016 and 2017.
+Total MMEs dispensed from 2015 - 2018.

 Figure 10.
 This graph shows the upward trend of patient prescription history requests in the PDMP, suggesting an inverse relationship between overall opioid dispensing in the state.
 The decrease in opioid dispensations may also be attributed to other factors, including prescriptive policies and salience of increased state-wide monitoring of prescribing practices as reflected in individual prescriber report cards.